Share The Love With Dividend Challengers: Challengers Offer Higher Growth And Return Potential Compared To CCC Peers

 The average dividend growth rate by dividend payment history pedigree shows that Dividend Challengers, and especially Novice Challengers, have a much higher historical dividend growth rate relative to their more seasoned Champion and Contender peers.
 This is in line with intuition in that it makes sense that companies in the early stages of their dividend growth have more substantial percent increases relative to companies that have supplied a dividend for a long time.

-Figure 2: Historic Dividend Growth Rate Over 3-Yr and 5-Yr Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 2: Historic Dividend Growth Rate Over 3-Yr and 5-Yr Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 The trend shows an inverse relationship between number of years of dividend-paying pedigree vs. historic dividend growth rate.
 Novice Challengers in particular have a substantially higher historic DGR relative to CCC peers.
 The average DGR percent for the past three years for Novice Challengers is almost 25%.
 Here are some thoughts relative to this trend.